franvillamil/franvillamil.github.io/data_spain.md

 Getting data on electoral results during the 1930s in Spain is a bit of a mess.
 Results were counted and published separately for each province, and available sources change for each of them.
 In some cases, Official Provincial Gazettes (*Boletín Oficial Provincial*, BOP) published the detailed results (which might be available as scanned PDFs online or only at the local archives in paper form), but not in others: going through the all Provincial Gazettes of Pontevedra and A Coruña between February and July 1936, I did not find any data.

-Here I different resources to obtain these data: references to sources, scanned BOPs and details about how I digitized some of them (including some that have not been digitized yet), R scripts, etc. My own [replication data](./research.md) and also [Laia Balcells'](https://laiabalcells.com/) includes municipality-level electoral results for 1936 for some provinces.
+Here I put together different resources to obtain these data: references to sources, scanned BOPs and details about how I digitized some of them (including some that have not been digitized yet), R scripts, etc. My own [replication data](./research.md) and also [Laia Balcells'](https://laiabalcells.com/) includes municipality-level electoral results for 1936 for some provinces.

 #### Galicia

+To the best of my knowledge, local-level electoral results are only available for Lugo and Ourense provinces.
+The BOP in Pontevedra and A Coruña does not show any results, neither for 1936 nor for 1933.
+The vote count for each candidate is shown for each census section within municipalities.

+I have taken pictures of 1933 and 1936 results for Lugo and Ourense (available upon request, as they are large files).
+In order to digitize some them, my solution was to use Python-based [OCRopus](https://github.com/tmbarchive/ocropy), but given the quality of the documents and pictures, new models to recognize the letters had to be trained and it needed both preprocessing and post-OCR manual corrections.
+Given the time it takes to do this, I have only had time to digitize the results for Lugo in 1936 [available here](https://github.com/franvillamil/franvillamil.github.io/blob/master/files/lugo1936.csv) (I coded the individual candidates as left/center-left/right following historical research, but it is open to debate in some small cases).

 #### Asturias